EnzoBnl/enzobnl/pl.md

 ```bash
 java -Xms256m -Xmx2048m
 ```
-will reserve an initial amount of memory of 256 MB for JVM's heap consumption and allow it to use up to 2048 MB during the process.
+will reserve an initial amount of memory of 256 MB for JVM's heap consumption and allow it to use up to 2048 MB during its runtime.

 ## Java 8: Interfaces
 We will take the following interface as an example for this section: